mw44118/pitz/docs/webapp.rst

 That is pretty nasty.
 Meanwhile, in regular python, I can do this::

-    >>> Person.by_title('matt').my_todo # doctest: +SKIP
+    Person.by_title('matt').my_todo

-That will return the same thing.
 It is possible to call **some** methods through the webapp.
 The table below shows a few examples.
 All of these queries are GET requests.

 ======================================= ===============================
 URL                                     translation